blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Building Raindrop on Linux.md

 Wait, it only has Snap builds for now!!

+- First clone the git repository
+- Merge submodules
+- Readme says `npm`, but it used to be `yarn`
+- Readme says `npm build`, but it used to be yarn `build:linux`
 # GitHub: raindropio/app
 Raindrop also has the "app" repository, which builds for Electron.
 I should try it too.